-In brief, the powers vested in coastal states over their continental shelves only relate to the exploitation of specific resources and to connected activities.
+In brief, the powers vested in coastal States over their continental shelves only relate to the exploitation of specific resources and to connected activities.

-In sum, for what concerned the seabed mining, according the UNCLOS, the coastal State exercises its jurisdiction over the territorial sea, the EEZ (if proclaimed) and the continental shelf with different grades of liberties and duties on the basis of the area of sea considered.
+In sum, for what concerned the seabed mining, according the UNCLOS, the coastal State exercises its jurisdiction over the territorial sea, the EEZ (if proclaimed) and the continental shelf with different grades of liberties and duties.

-The specific regulation of seabed mining within the scope of national sovereignty is thus devolved to domestic legislation, which must respect the general rules established by UNCLOS.
+The specific regulation of seabed mining within the scope of national sovereignty is thus devolved to domestic legislation, which must respect the general rules established by the UNCLOS.

 In this context, it is appropriate to consider the environmental protection standards set by the Convention, which may involve the activities of exploration and exploitation of marine mineral resources in areas under national sovereignty.

-In terms of Article 192 of UNCLOS, signatory States have a general obligation to protect and preserve the marine environment within and outside their jurisdiction.
+In terms of UNCLOS Art.
+192 , signatory States have a general obligation to protect and preserve the marine environment within and outside their jurisdiction.
 Article 194(1) obliges States Parties to take all measures necessary “to prevent, reduce and control pollution of the marine environment from any source, using for this purpose the best practicable means at their disposal and in accordance with their capabilities”.
-States are also required to take all measures necessary to ensure activities within their jurisdiction or control do not cause damage by pollution to other States and their environment (art.
+States are also required to take all measures necessary to ensure activities within their jurisdiction or control do not cause damage by pollution to other States and their environment (Art.
 194(2)).
-This duty may be relevant in the case of seabed mining, where the impacts of the activities concerned may extend to the exclusive economic zones (EEZ) of neighbouring states, with particular regard to the impact on fishery resources and migratory fish stocks.
+This duty may be relevant in the case of seabed mining, where the impacts of the activities concerned may extend to the EEZ of neighbouring States, with particular regard to the impact on fishery resources and migratory fish stocks.

-Another significant obligation to this respect is that enshrined in art.
+Another significant obligation to this respect is that enshrined in Art.
 194(3)(c), which provides that States Parties should put in place measures to minimise, to the fullest possible extent, “pollution from installations and devices used in exploration or exploitation of the natural resources of the seabed and subsoil”.
 These should, in particular, include measures to ensure the safety of these operations, to prevent any possible damages, and to regulate the design, construction, and operativity of such installations or devices.
-These measures must also “protect and preserve rare or fragile ecosystems as well as the habitat of depleted, threatened or endangered species and other forms of marine life” (art.
+These measures must also “protect and preserve rare or fragile ecosystems as well as the habitat of depleted, threatened or endangered species and other forms of marine life” (Art.
 194(5)).

 The legal obligation of States Parties in respect of seabed mining and the protection of the marine environment has also been specified and outlined by the Seabed Disputes Chamber of the International Tribunal for the Law of the Sea.